The Halcyon Myth

 Lawrence Stomberg, Cello

-Stomberg has served as Professor of Cello at the University of Delaware since 2004.
-Lawrence Stomberg lives in Wilmington, Delaware with his wife, cellist and pedagogue Jennifer Crowell Stomberg.
-They have three children currently in college, as well as an animal menagerie (not in college) of five cats, a dog, and a turtle.
+Stomberg is a busy and dedicated pedagogue, having served on the faculties at Truman State University in Missouri and Oklahoma State University before joining the music faculty at the University of Delaware School of Music in 2004, where he is currently Professor of Cello and Associate Director for Performance Studies.
+He lives in Wilmington, Delaware with his wife, cellist and pedagogue Jennifer Crowell Stomberg.
+They have three adult children, as well as an animal menagerie of three cats, a dog, and a turtle.

 Renee Warnick, Viola